Skip to main content

 Through the trial and errors of our community or just plain common sense, we have come to discover what works better for users on on the web and what does not.
 This section is dedicated to sharing some of this conventional wisdom.

 If new windows must be opened, please ensure they are being implemented properly, otherwise it is often best to avoid the practice entirely.
-Before making a decision, please read The Last Word (Maybe) on Opening New Windows.
+Before making a decision, please read Guidance on Designing For and Implementing New Windows.

 9.2 Focus Outlines